davidoh14/YouTwobe/README.md

 [Link](https://youtwobe3.herokuapp.com/)

 # Summary
-YouTwobe, a YouTube clone, is an online video-sharing website where users can view, search, and upload videos.
-It also enables users to further interact by posting, editing, and deleting comments.
+YouTwobe is a video-sharing, social platform that allows anyone to express their creativity, share a moment, or interact with other people's content.
+It allows users to upload and delete videos, as well as comments.

 # Technologies Used
 * React / Redux